rachelhyeon/collocation-analysis/collocation_analysis.md

 appropriate as nodes for the two subcorpora as it was the most frequent noun and verb in the corpus of her lyrics, so the similarities or differences between how Adele expresses the concept of *love* in her two sets of albums can be discovered.
-I chose to analyze *you* over *i* to create collocation network, which was the most frequent word and pronoun, because I wanted to examine how the feelings she had for her subject of desire changed or remained the same over time.
-Another reason why I avoided analyzing *i* was that I expected most of the closest collocates of *i* to be linking verbs like *was* and *am*.
+We chose to analyze *you* over *i* to create collocation network, which was the most frequent word and pronoun, because we wanted to examine how the feelings she had for her subject of desire changed or remained the same over time.
+Another reason why we avoided analyzing *i* was that it was expected that most of the closest collocates of *i* to be linking verbs like *was* and *am*.
 Also, *i* would appear most frequently in the beginning of the sentence, which would make the collocates to the left of *i* appear in the previous